site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 sh adguardhome.sh -i official -c -n
 ```

 Multiple options can be specified simultaneously.
-The order of specification is arbitrary.
+Options can be specified in any order.

-### TUI Integrated Mode
+### TUI Integration Mode
 ```bash
 sh adguardhome.sh -t -i official
 ```

 Mode for integrated execution from other scripts.
-Reboot prompts after processing completion are suppressed.

-### Display Usage Information
+### Display Usage
 ```bash
 sh adguardhome.sh -h
 ```

-Displays option list and usage information.
+Displays option list and usage instructions.

-## Standalone Mode and Integrated Mode
+## Standalone Mode and Integration Mode

-The script changes behavior depending on the execution form.
+Script behavior varies depending on execution context.

 ### Standalone Mode

 Executed as standalone mode when `$(basename "$0")` matches `adguardhome.sh`.
-In this mode, reboot prompts are displayed after processing completion only when `INSTALL_MODE` and `REMOVE_MODE` are not set.

-### Integrated Mode
+### Integration Mode

-Operates as integrated mode when loaded from other scripts via `source` or `.`.
-In this mode, all behavior can be controlled by environment variables, and reboot prompts are not displayed.
-The design assumes control from external sources.
+Operates in integration mode when loaded from other scripts via `source` or `.`.
+In this mode, all behavior can be controlled via environment variables.
+Designed for external control.

-## Error Handling and Recovery Processing

-### System Resource Check

-An error message is displayed and the process terminates if available memory is less than `MINIMUM_MEM` or free flash storage is less than `MINIMUM_FLASH`.
-This check can be disabled with `-c` option or `SKIP_RESOURCE_CHECK=1`.

-### Package Manager Update

-Detailed output is displayed and the process terminates with an error if package list update by opkg or apk fails.
-The main causes are network connection issues or repository failures.

-### Dependency Package Installation

-An error message is displayed and processing is interrupted if `htpasswd` installation fails.
-This process is skipped when `NO_YAML=1` is set.

-### AdGuard Home Installation

-Error messages are displayed and the process terminates for official binary download failure, service installation failure, and OpenWrt package installation failure respectively.
-Automatic fallback to official binary occurs when OpenWrt packages are unavailable.

-### Service Restart

-An error message is displayed and the process terminates if restart of dnsmasq, odhcpd, or firewall fails.
-The main causes are configuration inconsistencies or service abnormalities.

-### LAN Interface Detection

-An error message is displayed and the process terminates if LAN interface detection by `ubus` fails.
-This may occur when executed in environments other than OpenWrt.